 If you are a more experienced camper, Dutch oven cooking is a great way to make up some tasty food for your friends at the campground.
 You’ll need a few essential tools, a couple of good recipes, and tasty ingredients.

-Campers love the stars, the moon and the night sky, so why not plan a stargazing campout?
+Campers love the stars, the moon, and the night sky, so why not plan a stargazing campout?
 Meteor showers, constellations, new and full moons are all great for nighttime viewing.

 Choose a campground that is away from city lights and ocean fog.
 Mountainous or hilltop locations are ideal for stargazing campouts.
 You might want to consider skipping the campfire or hike to an area with open sky for the best viewing.

 California: Spring break is all about good weather and California is the golden state, after all.
-From its sandy beaches, to tall mountains and desserts, California has a wide variety of camping and a number of top spots to pitch a tent.
+From its sandy beaches to tall mountains and desserts, Just about anywhere you go in California there are campgrounds or RV parks, but these are our favorite places to pitch a tent.

 If you love to surf and camp, there are beachfront campgrounds, and if wine tasting is your pastime, the Napa Valley and Central Coast are great places to camp.
-Just about anywhere you go in California there are campgrounds or RV parks, but these are our favorite places to pitch a tent.

-Virgin Islands National Park has two campgrounds; Cinnamon Bay Campground is located on park property, and Maho Bay Campground, a privately owned campground is located within the authorized boundary of the park.
+Virgin Islands National Park: Virgin Islands National Park has two campgrounds; Cinnamon Bay Campground is located on park property, and Maho Bay Campground, a privately owned campground is located within the authorized boundary of the park.

 Mexico: Spring break doesn’t get much better than beach camping adventures south of the border.
 Camping on the beaches of Mexico is one of the most popular spring break destinations and is popular among student travelers.